Skip to main content

 Octen enforces rate limits to ensure platform stability and fair usage across all customers.
 Rate limits define how frequently you can call the API within a given time window.
 Requests that exceed these limits will be temporarily rejected.

-SubscriptionQPS limits
+SubscriptionQPS Limit

 EnterpriseCustom